Why Is HVAC Necessary for Correctional Facilities?

 Benefits of HVAC Systems in Correctional Facilities

 Correctional facilities can benefit from HVAC systems in several ways.
 Such facilities look to keep the temperature in their buildings consistent and comfortable.
 This is especially important during winter when there is no natural heat coming in.
-The right temperature will allow them to be more comfortable while in their cells.
+The right temperature will make them more comfortable in their cells.

 Correctional facilities also house many elderly or disabled people.
 These individuals require assistance with daily tasks like getting dressed or using the bathroom.
 Therefore, a system that can keep their environment warm will help them stay safe while out and about.